 - Your work meets all Research Ethics and Reporting Standards.

 - Your figures are of acceptable quality and uploaded as separate files.
 Line art should be 900-1200 DPI, images 300 DPI.
-Images should be minimally processes to uphold their original integrity.
+Images should be minimally processed to uphold their original integrity.
 More figure information here.

 - Your references are formatted correctly and numbered as they appear in the text.
 Please visit here for reference style.